Attorney, CPA │ Martens, Todd, Leonard & Ahlrich

 Jimmy Martens, trial and appellate attorney, is the founding partner of Martens, Todd, Leonard & Ahlrich, a boutique tax litigation law firm located in downtown Austin, Texas.
 Mr. Martens has handled the trial of tax cases and related appeals all the way through both the Texas Supreme Court and the U.S. Supreme Court.

 Mr. Martens is vice-chair of the Texas State Bar Tax Controversies Committee, a former council member of the Tax Section for the State Bar of Texas and the former chair of the CLE Committee.
-He is also a CPA and teaches for the Texas Society of CPA’s statewide courses on Texas franchise and sales tax.
+He is the statewide course instructor for the Texas Society of CPAs.
+He teaches his Texas Franchise Tax and Texas Sales Tax courses for them annually in the major Texas cities.

 Mr. Martens received his B.B.A. and J.D. from The University of Texas at Austin, both with honors.